HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 In Figure 22.13 we can see the stark differnce in HTTP/2 and gQUIC adoption when a website is using a CDN.
 70% of pages use HTTP/2 for all third-party requests when a CDN is used.
 Without a CDN, only 25% of pages use HTTP/2 for all third-party requests.

-{# TODO(authors, editors): Sort of a nit.
-Headings inconsistently ask questions and give short titles to describe the contents.
-It would be more natural to have a unified naming convention for headers. #}
 ## HTTP/2 impact

 Measuring the impact of how a protocol is performing is difficult with the current HTTP Archive [approach](./methodology).
 It would be really fascinating to be able to quantify the impact of concurrent connections, the effect of packet loss, and differrent congestion control mechanisms.
 To really compare performance, each website would have to be crawled over each protocol over different network conditions.
 What we can do instead is to look into the impact on the number of connections a website uses.